Dev-Ryuzakii/Pager-proper/RENDER_DEPLOYMENT.md

 Replace `your_render_database_url_here` with the actual database URL from step 2.

+**Note**: Make sure to use the full DATABASE_URL from Render's dashboard, which should look something like:
+`postgres://username:password@host:port/database_name`

 ### 5. Deploy

 Click "Create Web Service" and Render will automatically deploy your application.